 In November 2016, the Company entered into a loan and security agreement with Silicon Valley Bank ("SVB") and borrowed \$3.5 million as a term loan.
-The outstanding principal amount of the term loan accrues interest at an annual rate of 1.75% per annum.
+The outstanding principal amount of the term loan accrued interest at an annual rate of 1.75% per annum.
 At closing, the Company incurred de minimis debt issuance costs and owed a final payment fee of \$0.3 million, both of which are amortized to interest expense over the remaining term of the debt under the effective interest method.
-The effective interest rate of the Company's term loan is 5.14%.
-Interest expense under the term loan totaled less than \$0.1 million for each of the three months ended March 31, 2021 and 2020.
+The effective interest rate of the Company's term loan was 5.14%.